-Whether performing or teaching, Laurel is devoted to passing along her love of the old traditional music and to sustaining the spirit of generosity that has kept it alive for so many generations.
+In 2002 and 2010 Laurel was again awarded a Master Apprentice grant from the Massachusetts Cultural Council, this time as a Master Teacher to provide mentorship to young fiddle players Elizabeth Sullivan and Natalya Trudeau.
+Teaching remains an important focus of Laurel’s work as a musician.
+Whether performing or teaching, Laurel is devoted to sharing her love of the old traditional music and to sustaining the spirit of generosity that has kept it alive for so many generations.